 Andrew is an experienced consumer and enterprise technology executive.
 Andrew is the former President of Lynda.com, President of EF EnglishLive, CRO of Blurb, GM and SVP of Ancestry.com and has held many growth, marketing, product, international and technology leadership roles.
 Andrew was a key contributor to the sale of Lynda.com to Linkedin and to the Ancestry.com private equity and IPO transactions.
 He holds a BA from The University of California at Berkeley and an MBA from St. Mary’s College.

-Samantha is FinancialForce.com’s VP of Customer for Life where she leads the company’s post-sales services efforts, including Services, Customer Success and Support.
-Prior to joining FinancialForce.com, she was at Findly where she started their Customer success Program.
-Prior to that, Samantha was at Microsoft (acquired Yammer in June 2012), where she ran the Customer Engagement organization world wide.
+As VP of Customer Success for the Americas at ServiceNow, Samantha is responsible for building out a rapidly growing team of Customer Success Executives across the Americas.
+Her team provides prescriptive guidance to achieve business outcomes for customers.
+This includes evolving ServiceNow’s best practices, innovations, and capabilities to drive greater business value.
+Previously, Samantha was xMatter’s VP of Client Success where she works to drive the adoption and usage of the xMatter product line.
+Prior to joining xMatters, she was at FinancialForce.com where she ran everything post-sales including Customer Success, Professional Services and Support.
+Prior to that, Samantha was at Findly, where she started the Customer Success Program and also with Microsoft (acquired Yammer in June 2012), where she ran the Customer Engagement organization world wide.
 Functions included on her team were customer success, services, training, support, and renewals.
 Before that, Samantha was a Vice President at salesforce.com, a leader in SaaS and CRM solutions, where she ran the Customer Success and other services teams.
 Previously, she was a Senior Manager at Deloitte Consulting focused on CRM its impact to industries.
 Samantha has a B.A. in Quantitative Economics from UCSD and a MBA from Columbia University.